psf/bylaws/bylaws.md

 * Approved by the PSF board on February 19th, 2014.
 * Amendments adopted by vote of the membership, June 10, 2017.
 * Amendments adopted by vote of the membership, July 23, 2021.
+* Amendments adopted by vote of the membership, August 1, 2024.